 Wear Socks – Wearing suitable socks can help prevent friction and skin irritation when wearing shoes, especially when you exercise.
 Socks made from cotton can be a good choice.
 It’s a soft, breathable fabric, meaning your feet are less likely to sweat and dry out from excess moisture loss.

 Choose the Right Footwear – Ideally, you should always wear flat, well-fitting shoes that support the feet.
 But, fashionable high heels and flip-flops are often a more desirable footwear choice, particularly in summer.
-If you want to wear this type of footwear, remember to moisturise regularly and protect the skin on your feet.
+If you want to wear this type of footwear, remember to moisturize regularly and protect the skin on your feet.
 We also recommend that you choose weather-appropriate footwear.
 Flip-flops and open shoes expose the feet to the elements, which can cause the skin to dry out.
-So, it’s best to only wear these in the warmer months.
+So it’s best to only wear these in the warmer months.

 - How to Combat Dry Feet

 If you experience dryness on your feet, here’s what you can do to relieve and soothe them:

 Apply Vaseline® Jelly – To help protect your toes and reduce friction and rubbing as you walk, apply Vaseline® Jelly to the problem areas so that your toes don’t stick to each other, or rub together.